Meaning Of The Lamb Of God

 Liberation Theology

 Liberation theology, which emerged in Latin America in the 20th century, also offers a distinctive interpretation of the Lamb of God.
-Liberation theologians emphasize Jesus' identification with the poor and oppressed and his call for social justice.
+Liberation theologians make clear Jesus' identification with the poor and oppressed and his call for social justice.

 They argue that the Lamb of God should not be seen merely as a passive victim but as a revolutionary figure who challenged the structures of power and advocated for the marginalized.
 In this view, following Jesus means working for social transformation and seeking justice for the oppressed.